Icinga/icinga2/doc/03-monitoring-basics.md

 ```

 The idea is to create service objects for `if01` and `temp` but not `bgp`.
-The oid value should also be used as service custom attribute `snmp_oid`.
+The oid value should also be used as service custom variable `snmp_oid`.
 This is the command argument required by the [snmp](10-icinga-template-library.md#plugin-check-command-snmp)
 check command.
 The service's `display_name` should be set to the identifier inside the dictionary,